SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 The first 4 if statements are used to update the amount of time its been since the buttons have been pressed by checking if their values don't match what the previous button readings were.
 Then the next 4 are to check if the button has been pressed by checking the amount of time against a delay.
 If the value read in doesn't match the previous value, they swap, and then check if the buttons were pressed by comparing them to `HIGH`.
 This changes the mode accordingly.
 Then it saves the states from the current iteration to use in the next.

+The next part of the code is for resetting the output to the serial monitor under Bluetooth.
+Once the exit command has been printed 4 times, the mode will reset back to 1 and the counter back to 0.
+The reason for this is because while not using the Bluetooth module, the program will end once the mode is 4 and the serial output will be restarted.
+With Bluetooth this is not the case and it will keep sending data regardless if there is a program to read the data or not.

 `Serial.print()` and `Serial.println()` are the Serial Monitor print statements of Arduino.
 The purpose of having these here is to interface with the pySerial library in the Python program.
 It takes information from the Serial Monitor and allows us to use it for other purposes.
+Depending on the board being used, the output will either be to `Serial` or to `Serial1`, which is different depending on whether or not you are using a Nano with Bluetooth, a Nano on its own, or an Uno.

+The delay will prevent the data from being sent too fast to the point of overloading Misty with commands via the Python program.

+The final if statement is there to increment the exit counter in order for the reset to occur.

 # Python Line-by-Line Code Walkthrough